-Hong Kong lawmakers who insulted China officially disqualified
+Hong Kong lawmakers who insulted China to appeal disqualification

 Constitutional crisis

-The intervention by China's National People's Congress (NPC) sparked widespread protests and outrage in the semi-autonomous city.
+The intervention by China's National People's Congress sparked widespread protests and outrage in Hong Kong.

-Last week, hundreds of lawyers staged a silent march against the ruling, which they said undermines Hong Kong's judicial independence.
+Last week, hundreds of lawyers staged a silent march against the ruling, which they said undermines the city's judicial independence.

-Alan Leong, a former lawmaker and co-founder of the Civic Party, denounced the NPC's move as "completely unnecessary."
+Alan Leong, a former lawmaker and co-founder of the Civic Party, denounced the move as "completely unnecessary."

 He warned that any threats to the city's rule of law could be disastrous for its international reputation.